ldaptools/ldaptools-bundle/Resources/doc/LDAP-Authentication-With-The-FOSUserBundle.md

 You should also note that LDAP role mapping for the LdapTools config will not take effect.
 That's a function of the LDAP user provider in this bundle.
 However, you can hook into the `ldap_tools_bundle.login.success` event and assign any roles based on an LDAP query there.
+For an example see the [LDAP authentication provider doc](./LDAP-Authentication-Provider.md#Successful-Login-Event).